Duke BSE and MEM: 4+1

 *The transfer of credit requires approval of the Executive Director of the MEMP and the Associate Dean for Undergraduate Affairs.

 When should you apply?
-You have two options.
+You have three options.

 - Fall of Senior Year for admission in Spring of Senior year